caseyuhrig/LUX-GL/README.md

-# OpenGL
+# LUX/GL
-C++ OpenGL project to build a 3D simulator (sandbox) for physics based experiments and mathematical art.
+C++ OpenGL project to build an LCARS style user interface, 3D simulator (sandbox) for physics based experiments, and mathematical art.

 This project to NOT a game engine :)  Not that creating a 3D character and shooting at him won't happen!